 Today he complained he is too tired to do much of anything.
 We go out for a six hour spell for an easy lunch with friends and a short stop at an art gallery and a nice drive and he needs the next day to recover.
 I tell him it’s okay.
 I tell him this is normal.
 I am patient and kind.
 I remind him this three day camping trip he hopes to make with friends in a couple of weeks is likely not a good idea.
 He’s not recovered yet.
 He agrees.
 Again I am left feeling like his caregiver not his lover.

-This is normal after a stroke they say.
+This is normal after a carotid artery dissection they say.
 This is the way it will be until he recovers.
 This may be the new normal.
 I may have to live with these odd moments of caregiving in order to have the sweet moments remaining with my lover.
 It is a price I am willing to pay even if I would prefer not to.
 How many widows would pay far more for far less?
-Still it would have been better to not have to pay this price at all. it would be better if the damned stroke had never happened.
+Still it would have been better to not have to pay this price at all. it would be better if the damned dissection had never happened.